ValdikSS/GoodbyeDPI/README.md

- -a          additional space between Method and Request-URI (enables -s, may break sites) -w          try to find and parse HTTP traffic on all processed ports (not only on port 80) --port      [value]    additional TCP port to perform fragmentation on (and HTTP tricks with -w) --dns-addr  [value]    redirect UDP DNS requests to the supplied IP address (experimental) --dns-port  [value]    redirect UDP DNS requests to the supplied port (53 by default) --dns-verb             print verbose DNS redirection messages
+ -a          additional space between Method and Request-URI (enables -s, may break sites) -w          try to find and parse HTTP traffic on all processed ports (not only on port 80) --port      [value]    additional TCP port to perform fragmentation on (and HTTP tricks with -w) --ip-id     [value]    handle additional IP ID (decimal, drop redirects and TCP RSTs with this ID).
+                        This option can be supplied multiple times.
+ --dns-addr  [value]    redirect UDP DNS requests to the supplied IP address (experimental) --dns-port  [value]    redirect UDP DNS requests to the supplied port (53 by default) --dns-verb             print verbose DNS redirection messages